gardener/landscaper-service/docs/proposals/multi-version.md

     the same major level.
   - It is not allowed to remove a minor version which is the next version of another supported minor version according to the update rules above.
+  - It is only allowed to remove at most one deprecated version in one upgrade of a LaaS landscape.
   - Deprecation duration: The deprecation duration is currently 3 months.

 - Upgrading LIs